Envian/xiv-criterion-na-strats/guides/_ew/amr/gorai/sparks-2.md

 > is fine, the other group will be doing the same.
 >
 > *Melee players should take a step back while moving to the side, reducing the
-> likelyhood they're hit by the incoming exaflare.*
+> likelihood they're hit by the incoming exaflare.*

 ![](./timeline-4.png)